katiestar99/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 .. contents:: Topics

-The Ansible integration Test system.
+The Assible integration Test system.

 Tests for playbooks, by playbooks.